A bit of history...

 Swimmers training with the following privately managed training organisations can become members of M1 Swimming Club:

-Tateswim - based at the Monash Aquatic and Recreation Centre (Directors: Bev Tate, Mark Tate and Greg Tate)
+Tateswim - based at the Monash Aquatic and Recreation Centre and Oakleigh Recreation Centre (Directors: Bev Tate, Mark Tate and Greg Tate)

 Academy of Swimming - based at the Harold Holt Swim Centre and the Glen Eira Sports and Aquatic Centre (Directors: Rod Skudar and Judy Skudar)